stakater/developer-handbook/content/kubernetes/storage.md

 File storage is a storage device which is provided pre-formatted with a file system prior to making it available to be mounted.

-Probaly the best example of this type of storage is NFS (Network File System).
-NFS filesytems are exported by an NFS server and have already been formatted before they are exported.
+Probably the best example of this type of storage is NFS (Network File System).
+NFS filesystems are exported by an NFS server and have already been formatted before they are exported.
 Clients that mount these filesystems do not have to format the device prior to use.

 Another good example of file storage would be CephFS.

 ### 4 - Object Storage

-Object storage is simply a database which has some kind of an API which can be used for storing chunks of data, either formatted or unformatted.
+Object storage is simply a database which has some kind of an API which can be used for storing chunks of data, either formatted or un-formatted.
 Object storage need not be mounted to a filesystem to be used, data is normally storage via REST API calls or SQL commands.

 In cloud native applications, it is very common to deploy a separate module/pod/container which contains a database which can then be exposed to the application for object storage.
-In this case, the container hosting the object database will likely need file or block storage to hold the database files, but the application itself will consume the objec storage provided by the database.
+In this case, the container hosting the object database will likely need file or block storage to hold the database files, but the application itself will consume the object storage provided by the database.

 In other cases, applications could consume object storage which is hosted somewhere out on the internet or on some legacy physical infrastructure.

-Examples of object storage technologies would be Redis, CouchDB/Cloudant, minio, mongoDB, mariaDB, etc.
+Examples of object storage technologies would be Redis, CouchDB/Cloudant, `minio`, MongoDB, mariaDB, etc.

-Example of hosted object storage technologies woudl be cloudant.com, redis.com, or an existing DB2 database hosted on legacy infrastructure in the enterprise.
+Example of hosted object storage technologies would be cloudant.com, redis.com, or an existing DB2 database hosted on legacy infrastructure in the enterprise.

 ## On-Premises Storage Infrastructure